lilruwu/PythonCourseXAMKFinalProject/README.md

 >Add also a menu component that can be used to define the rendered area.
 User can for example define north/west and south/east coordinates.

+#### Note
+> I am going to do it using a simple method (related to coding) and using BMesh (which is a more efficient approach for computer who has no graphic card)

 #### For reading we can use this simple Python code: